Narcissistic Personality Inventory-40 (NPI-40)

 Reliability and Validity

 In Raskin & Terry (1988), alpha composite reliability scores of .83, .74, .80, and .
-90 were calculated.
+90 were calculated for the Narcissistic Personality Inventory.
 For a pdf copy of the entire study, see the link in the References section at the bottom of this page.

 Obtaining the NPI-40